digiltd/oh-rtd-test/Actions.md

 **Astro Action**
 With the Astro-Action you can calculate sunrise and sunset DataTime values in rules.
-It's been released with openHab 1.7, but you can use it now with a snapshot build from [cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/).
-**Important:** The action also requires the corresponding Astro-Binding from cloudbees!
+**Important:** The action also requires the corresponding Astro-Binding!

 Example:
 ```